-Public relations functions are categorized by the publics with which relationships are established, and to whom appeals are made to understand and/or accept certain policies, procedures, individuals, causes, products or services.
+Public Relations specialized functions are categorized by the publics with which relationships are established, and to whom appeals are made to understand and/or accept certain policies, procedures, individuals, causes, products or services.
 Practitioners who perform specialized functions may play a management role, operate as a communications technician, or function in a dual role.

 A public relations function consisting of an organization’s planned, active and continuing participation with and within a community to maintain and enhance its environment to the benefit of both the organization and the community.
 This can involve partnerships, volunteer activities, philanthropic contributions and public participation.

-Employee Relations Dealing and communicating with the employees of an organization.
+Dealing and communicating with the employees of an organization.
 This can include team building and employee empowerment.

 Dealing and communicating with legislatures and government agencies on behalf of an organization.